José Vega Santana: Early years

 Vega was born in San Juan, Puerto Rico, his mother was the lead singer in "Googie Santana" and his grandfather was former baseball player Pepe Santana.
 Ever since he was young, Vega knew that he wanted to be an entertainer.
 He started as a radio music programmer and announcer.
 Later, he joined the dance and theater company of María Teresa Miranda.

 In the mid-1970s, Vega was a Psychology student in the Interamerican University of Puerto Rico.
 During that time he also took painting classes in the School of Plastic Arts in San Juan.
 It is there that he, together with some other students decided to form an "Artisans Market" at the Luis Muñoz Rivera Park.
 The purpose of the "Market" was to give painting classes to young children, and on one occasion they dressed up as clowns.
-This was when Vega developed and created the character of "Remi".
+This was when Vega developed and created aspects that were later incorporated into the character of "Remi".
 They became so popular that they decided to form a group and call themselves Los Dulces Payasos (The Sweet Clowns).
+Vega performed under the stage name Ajonjolí in the musical clown-themed group.
+They made frequent appearances in the programming of WRIK-TV.